geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " From old Cordova's Roman walls expelled,*
-Brave Ferdinand the haughty Moors had quelled ;
+Brave Ferdinand the haughty Moors had quelled;

 * Cordova, or Corduba as it was anciently called, was founded by the Romans.
 It was afterwards in possession of the Goths, and then of the Moors,